4 Ways Mindfulness Can Enhance Your Happiness

 “The greatest gift you can give someone is your attention” ~ Jim Rohn

 We are social animals that have evolved to be in relationship.
-From a very young age the healthy development of our own brain requires interactions.
-Loneliness has now been proven to be a risk factor for diseases ranging from cardiovascular disease to Alzheimers.
-In order to flourish we need to feel connected to others.
-Mindfulness, can deepen and enrich our relationships as we bring a quality of present moment attention to the people around us, and greatly enhance happiness in the process.
+From a very young age, the healthy development of our own brain requires interactions.
+Loneliness has now been proven to be a risk factor for diseases ranging from cardiovascular disease to Alzheimer’s.
+In order to flourish, we need to feel connected to others.
+Mindfulness can deepen and enrich our relationships as we bring a quality of present-moment attention to the people around us, and greatly enhance happiness in the process.

 3. It connects you to a sense of inner contentment